-- a) The athlete will attempt five shots at the target, scoring points according to where the ball comes to rest. - b) The athlete will score one point for making a stroke at and striking the ball (a swing and a miss count as one attempt, and the athletes receives a score of zero for that shot). - c) Two points are scored for a ball that comes to rest between the 60 meters and 90 meters lines within the 50-meters wide boundary lines. - d) Three points are scored for a ball that comes to rest between the 90 meters and 120 meters lines within the 50-meters wide boundary lines.

-- e) Four points are scored for a ball that comes to rest beyond the 120 meters line within the 50-meters (164.041 feet) wide boundary lines. - f) The athlete's score for the Wood Shot shall be the sum total of the five attempts.

-2. Level 4 Golf-Individual Stroke Play Competition

 - a.
+The athlete will attempt five shots at the target, scoring points according to where the ball comes to rest. - b.
+The athlete will score one point for making a stroke at and striking the ball (a swing and a miss count as one attempt, and the athletes receives a score of zero for that shot). - c.
+Two points are scored for a ball that comes to rest between the 60 meters and 90 meters lines within the 50-meters wide boundary lines. - d.
+Three points are scored for a ball that comes to rest between the 90 meters and 120 meters lines within the 50-meters wide boundary lines.

+- e.
+Four points are scored for a ball that comes to rest beyond the 120 meters line within the 50-meters (164.041 feet) wide boundary lines. - f.
+The athlete's score for the Wood Shot shall be the sum total of the five attempts.

+Level 4 Golf-Individual Stroke Play Competition

-Purpose for this Level of Play - 1) This level is designed to meet the needs of those Special Olympics golfers who wish to play individually in a tournament where the stipulated round is nine holes. - 2) While the player should be capable of playing independently, it is strongly recommended that the player provide their own caddie for tournaments and competitions.
+- I. Purpose for this Level of Play - a.
+This level is designed to meet the needs of those Special Olympics golfers who wish to play individually in a tournament where the stipulated round is nine holes. - b.
+While the player should be capable of playing independently, it is strongly recommended that the player provide their own caddie for tournaments and competitions.
 The player and caddie must be able to walk during the entire nine-hole round.
-If the player cannot provide its own caddie, the following options could be made available for the athlete: - i.
-Play without a caddie - ii.
-If the Organizing Committee has a pool of volunteer caddies, use one of the volunteer caddies
+If the player cannot provide its own caddie, the following options could be made available for the athlete: - Play without a caddie - If the Organizing Committee has a pool of volunteer caddies, use one of the volunteer caddies - c.
 Note 1: Caddies do not have the right to protest.
-Coaches can be caddies but if they are this would take away their right to protest.
+Coaches can be caddies but if they are this would take away their right to protest. - d.
 Note 2: At National Games, the delegations coaching staff will consist of 1 Head-Coach per team (for Teams who have 2 or more players) and as many caddies as there are athletes.
 There will be no associate coach positions allocated to Teams.
 Teams who have only one athlete will consist of 1 Head-Coach that will also play the role of caddie.
 In this situation, the caddie would have the right to protest.

-- b.
-Form of Play - 1) The form of play shall be stroke play competition. - c.
-Scoring - 1) If a 10th stroke is played without holing the shot, the player shall record a score of 10x and proceed to the next hole.
+- II.
+Form of Play - The form of play shall be stroke play competition.

-2) Scoring (marking of cards)-Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow competitor.
-The d.
+III.
+Scoring

+- a.
+If a 10th stroke is played without holing the shot, the player shall record a score of 10x and proceed to the next hole. - b.
+Scoring (marking of cards)-Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow competitor. - c.
+The Tournament Committee may also appoint a volunteer or caddie to serve as a marker.
+The competitor will be responsible for verifying his/her own score and signing his/her scorecard. - d.
+Returning a wrong score for a hole if the athlete returns a scorecard with a wrong score for any hole: - returned score higher than actual score the higher returned score of the hole stands - ii. returned score lower than actual score or no score returned - the athlete will record a 10x for the hole(s) where the returned score is lower than the actual score.

+IV.
 Ties

-Tournament Committee may also appoint a volunteer or caddie to serve as a marker.
-The competitor will be responsible for verifying his/her own score and signing his/her scorecard.